Google Cloud Platform (GCP)#

 Minimum version of OpenTofu must be 1.9.0.

-We will need an GCP service account to be able to run the installations via one-click scripts.
+GCP service account is required to run the installations using one-click scripts.

-We will also need an GCP cloud storage bucket to be able to capture the metadata (state) of the deployment.
-This allows the script to track infrastructure created and be able to destroy it, and consequently save on running costs when it is no longer needed.
-Not having a storage for this metadata can result in users having to manually delete created resources.
+You must also have a GCP cloud storage bucket to capture the metadata (state) of the deployment.
+This allows the script to track infrastructure created and be able to destroy it and consequently save on running costs when it is no longer needed.
+Not having a storage for this metadata can result in you having to manually delete created resources.

-One requires access to a GCP project with admin level privileges to configure the pre-requisites.
-One can confirm the same by navigating to the Google Cloud Console.
+You must have access to a GCP project with admin level privileges to configure the prerequisites.
+Confirm access by navigating to the Google Cloud Console.

 Service Account Setup#